Call Us Today! +86-13761906384

 • 304 Stainless Steel:

-• Cannot be hardened by heat treatment.
+• It cannot be hardened by heat treatment.

 • Typically annealed to relieve stress and improve ductility.